FootLooseLabs/atom.js/README.md

 ### Known Limitations
 - Redis is a single point of failure for service discovery
 - ZeroMQ connections are not encrypted by default
-- No built-in authentication/authorization mechanism
+- No built-in authentication/authorization mechanism.
+You should implement it at service level or create a gateway service.
 - Limited support for message ordering guarantees across multiple services

 For additional questions or to report issues, please contact the development team.